monk-io/docs/_mkdocs/docs/gui/index.md

   <img src="/assets/gui4.png" />
 </figure>

-### Templates
+### Kits

-The Templates section is a UI interface to Monk Hub.
-You can browse, compose and deploy any of the available public templates.
+The Kits section is a UI interface to Monk Hub.
+You can browse, compose and deploy any of the available public Kits.

 ### Select and Run

-In this mode, you can simply deploy any of the templates by clicking on Runbutton and specifying target such as your local environment or your cluster.
+In this mode, you can simply deploy any of the Kits by clicking on Runbutton and specifying target such as your local environment or your cluster.

 <figure>
   <img src="/assets/gui5.png" />